LukoJy3D/perfect100/guides/Noita/achievements/Gathered_All_The_Knowledge.md

 :trophy: **Guide written by a human**:

 Collect all 11 orbs of knowledge.

-Can be done in multiple runs.
+It can be done in multiple runs.
+However, if you get a high-damage wand, a teleport wand, and a good digging wand, you can get all the orbs in one run while digging outside the biomes with minor interaction with enemies.
+The exception is Volume VIII, which is located in [The Work (Hell)](https://noita.wiki.gg/wiki/The_Work_(Hell)), which is protected by a thick layer of lava.

+The lava layer can be bypassed by using the `Freeze Field` perk or spell, which also helps to fight the lava-bleeding enemies.

-Map of the world can be found on Noita wiki Maps section of [Biomes page](https://noita.wiki.gg/wiki/Biomes#Maps) (major spoilers)
+A complete list of orbs can be found on the Noita wiki [Orbs of True Knowledge page](https://noita.wiki.gg/wiki/Orb_of_True_Knowledge) and navigating with the help of the [map](https://noita.wiki.gg/wiki/Maps) (major spoilers)

 ---